-This guide has been prepared for employers, employment services, employment and training advisory boards, labor unions and other interested organizations and individuals by the Vermont Advisory Committee to the U.S. Commission on Civil Rights and the Governor's Commission on the Status of Women.
-The Civil Rights Division of the Vermont Attorney General's Office and the Vermont State Chamber of Commerce have also assisted in its preparation and distribution.
-The guide is based largely upon the Advisory Committee's study of denial of equal protection of the laws based on sex, and should not be attributed to the U.S. Commission on Civil Rights.
-The United States Commission on Civil Rights The U.S. Commission on Civil Rights, created by the Civil Rights Act of 1957, is an independent, bipartisan agency of the executive branch of the Federal Government.
-By the terms of the act, as amended, the Commission charged with the following duties pertaining to denials of the equal protection of the laws based on race, color, sex, age, handicap, religion, or national origin, or in the administration of justice: investigation of individual discriminatory denials of the right to vote; study of legal developments with respect to denials of the equal protection of the law; appraisal of the laws and policies of the United States with respect to denials of equal protection of the law; maintenance of a national clearinghouse for information respecting denials of equal protection of the law; and investigation of patterns or practices of fraud or discrimination in the conduct of Federal elections.
+pared for employers, employment services, employment and training advisory boards, labor ted organizations and individuals, by the New Hampshire Advisory Committee to the U.S. ights, with the assistance of the New Hampshire Commission for Human Rights and the ission on the Status of Women.
+It is based largely upon the Advisory Committee's study of on of the laws based on sex, and should not be attributed to the U.S. Commission on The United States Commission on Civil Rights The U.S. Commission on Civil Rights, created by the Civil Rights Act of 1957, is an independent, bipartisan agency of the executive branch of the Federal Government.
+By the terms of the act, as amended, the Commission is charged with the following duties pertaining to denials of the equal protection of the laws based on race, color, sex, age, handicap, religion, or national origin, or in the administration of justice: investigation of individual discriminatory denials of the right to vote; study of legal developments with respect to denials of the equal protection of the law; appraisal of the laws and policies of the United States with respect to denials of equal protection of the law; maintenance of a national clearinghouse for information respecting discrimination or denials of equal protection of the law; and investigation of patterns or practices of fraud or discrimination in the conduct of Federal elections.
 The Commission is also required to submit reports to the President and the Congress at such times as the Commission, the Congress, or the President shall deem desirable.
-The State Advisory Committees

-An Advisory Committee to the United States Commission on Civil Rights has been established in each of the 50 States and the District of Columbia pursuant to section 105(c) of the Civil Rights Act of 1957 as amended.
+The State Advisory Committees An Advisory Committee to the United States Commission on Civil Rights has been established in each of the 50 States and the District of Columbia pursuant to section 105(c) of the Civil Rights Act of 1957 as amended.
 The Advisory Committees are made up of responsible persons who serve without compensation.
 Their functions under their mandate from the Commission are to: advise the Commission of all relevant information concerning their respective States on matters within the jurisdiction of the Commission; advise the Commission on matters of mutual concern in the preparation of reports of the Commission to the President and the Congress; receive reports, suggestions, and recommendations from individuals, public and private organizations, and public officials upon matters pertinent to inquiries conducted by the State Advisory Committee; initiate and forward advice and recommendations to the Commission upon matters in which the Commission shall request the assistance of the State Advisory Committee; and attend, as observers, any open hearing or conference which the Commission may hold within the State.

-Sexual Harassment on the Job

-A Guide for Employers

-September 1982

-A Guide Prepared by the Vermont Advisory Committee to the U.S. Commission on Civil Rights
+Sez on A G A G